Rachel Hunt

-Rachel Henderson Hunt (born May 19, 1965) is an American politician who has served as the 36th lieutenant governor of North Carolina since 2025 under Governor Josh Stein.
+Rachel Henderson Hunt (born May 19, 1965) is an American politician serving as the 36th lieutenant governor of North Carolina since 2025 under Governor Josh Stein.
 A Democrat, Hunt previously was a member of the North Carolina State Senate, having been elected in November 2022 to represent the 42nd district, based in Mecklenburg County.
 Previously, she served two terms in the North Carolina House, twice defeating Republican Bill Brawley.

-Hunt is the first daughter of a previous North Carolina lieutenant governor and also the second female lieutenant governor of the state, after Bev Perdue.
+Hunt is the daughter of former Governor and Lieutenant Governor Jim Hunt, and is also regarded as the main heir to his legacy.
+She is also the second woman to serve as lieutenant governor of the state, following Bev Perdue.

 Early life and education

 Hunt, the daughter of governor Jim Hunt and Carolyn Hunt, was born on May 19, 1965, in Kathmandu, Nepal, where her father was working for the Ford Foundation at the time.
 She and her brother, Baxter Hunt, grew up in rural Wilson County, North Carolina, until her father was elected governor in 1976.
 An attorney and certified college counselor, she is a graduate of the University of North Carolina at Chapel Hill and the University of South Carolina School of Law.